rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ### Molecule verify

 I did skip a step here.
-So far I have described the steps of:
+So far I have described the steps for:

 * `molecule create` - create the virtual machine to make sure `molecule` is configured correctly.
 * `molecule converge` - run multiple times as we add tasks to our role.